UniversalDependencies/docs/treebanks/sl_sst/index.md

 ## Acknowledgments

 We wish to thank all the collaborators who have helped with dependency annotation (Nives Hüll, Karolina Zgaga, Luka Terčon, Matija Škofljanec), JOS-MTE lemmatization and morphological annotation (Jaka Čibej, Tina Munda, Matija Škofljanec), punctuation insertion (Iztok Lebar Bajec, Tina Munda), data sampling and splitting (Darinka Verdonik, Nikola Ljubešić, Peter Rupnik), automatic pre-annotation (Luka Krsnik), JOS-to-UD morphology conversion (Jaka Čibej), and original guidelines consulting (Joakim Nivre).

-This work was financially supported by the Slovenian Research and Innovation Agency (grant no. Z6-4617 - [A Treebank-Driven Approach to the Study of Spoken Slovenian](https://spot.ff.uni-lj.si/en/) and Young Researcher Programme 2013) and IC1207 COST Action PARSEME.
+This work was financially supported by the Slovenian Research and Innovation Agency (grant no. Z6-4617 - [A Treebank-Driven Approach to the Study of Spoken Slovenian](https://spot.ff.uni-lj.si/en/) and Young Researcher Programme 2013) and the COST Action PARSEME.
+This work was also supported by COST Action CA21167 — Universality, diversity and idiosyncrasy in language technology ([UniDive](https://unidive.lisn.upsaclay.fr/)).

 ## References